margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 You and me
 We can go out and spend money on ice cream and games The world is open to you and me to spend our money and bless the world

+He found me a five dollar bill
+A five dollar bill he found on the ground

+He picked them up for me so I can have some fun
+I can go out and dance and skip
+Just me alone
+I can go out and spend money on books and cars
+The world is open for me to spend my money and bless the world

 ## Alone ##
 On the outside, looking in.